Dugout canoe: The Americas

 Dugout canoes were constructed by indigenous people throughout the Americas, where suitable logs were available.

 The Native Americans of the Pacific Northwest were and are still very skilled at crafting wood.
 Best known for totem poles up to 24 m tall, they also construct dugout canoes over 18 m long for everyday use and ceremonial purposes.
-In the state of Washington, dugout canoes are traditionally made from huge cedar logs (such as Pacific red cedar) for ocean travellers, while natives around smaller rivers use spruce logs, the cedar logs have a resilience in salt water much greater than spruce.
+In the state of Washington, dugout canoes are traditionally made from huge cedar logs (such as Pacific red cedar) for ocean travelers, while natives around smaller rivers use spruce logs.
+Cedar logs have a resilience in salt water much greater than spruce.